Answers to common questions asked concerning Public Utilities, Water and Wastewater:

 Who should I contact if I experience problems with my water?

-Who do I call if I have a sewer backup?
+Who should I call if I have a sewer backup?

 My trash was not picked up, who should I call?

-Who do I call about storm sewer or ground water problems?
+Who should I call about storm sewer or ground water problems?

-The City's Public Works Department at 513-867-4200 maintains storm sewers.
-Storm sewers are identified as the large grates in streets and near curbs.
+The City's Public Works Department maintains storm sewers.
+(Storm sewers are identified as the large grates in streets and near curbs.)

-Who do I call about odor problems in my home?
+Who should I call about odor problems in my home?

-You may contact the wastewater plant at 513-858-7760 to ask questions about odors.
+You may contact the Wastewater Treatment Facility at (513) 858-7760 to ask questions about odors.
 A collection system employee will answer your questions and, if needed, send a crew to your home.
 The employee will also be able to tell you if the collection system is cleaning lines in your area that may cause a temporary odor.
-Most odor problems are caused by a dry trap, adding water to all your traps usually eliminates the odor.
+Most odor problems are caused by a dry trap, and adding water to all your traps usually eliminates the odor.